For Valentine’s Day, make your own colorful chocolates

 3. Spoon pink chocolate into 4 empty cubes.
 Stir in 2 more drops of coloring to darken the remaining pink mixture.
 Fill 4 more slots.
 Mix in 2 more drops and pour into the last 4 slots.
 If you have extra melted chocolate, scrape it from the bowl with a spatula or spoon and spread it over lighter colors.
 Cool 5 minutes.

-5. Repeat this process with ½ cup of dark chocolate chips to fill the remaining spots.
+5. Repeat this process with 3/4 cup of dark chocolate chips to fill the remaining spots.
+Depending on the size of your ice-cube trays, you may have extra milk and dark chocolate.
+If so, you can partially fill a second tray with these two chocolates.

-7. Remove the tray and grip over a cutting board.
+cutting board.
 Twist back and forth, then flip over so chocolates slip out.
 Repeat as needed.
 If a piece won’t budge, gently slide the table knife along one side to loosen.

 8. Present your chocolates on a plate, or store at room temperature in a box that you have decorated.
 Want an even cuter look?
 Buy flower- or heart-shape molds in crafts stores or online.